tommyzhng/PX4-Simulink-SIL-Toolbox/README.md

 ## Running the simulation

-1. Run the simulink model.
+1. Run the Simulink model.
 2. In your WSL environment run: export PX4_SIM_HOSTNAME="windows ip address"
 3. In your WSL environment run: make px4_sitl none_iris
 4. Open QGC and connect to port 18570